krtchnt/deeplearning-final-project/final_report.typ

 == Related Work
-- `Storytelling LLMs` — Works such as STORYBOARD and InstructBLIP variants employ transformers to guide narrative creation, highlighting the importance of instruction tuning for controllable prose.
+- `Storytelling LLMs` — Works such as STORYBOARD and InstructBLIP variants employ transformers to guide narrative creation, highlighting the importance of instruction tuning for controllable prose @holtzman2020curious.
-- `Structured decoding` — JSON schema forcing with constrained decoding has been demonstrated in OpenAI and LMQL tooling; our project adapts this idea to interactive fiction.
+- `Structured decoding` — JSON schema forcing with constrained decoding has been demonstrated in OpenAI and LMQL tooling; our project adapts this idea to interactive fiction @openai2023structured.
 - `Romance chatbots` — Prior systems (e.g., Replika) rely on proprietary fine-tuning but seldom expose typed outputs, limiting composability.